AliRn76/panther/docs/docs/configs.md

 ### [JWTConfig](https://pantherpy.github.io/jwt)
 > <b>Type:</b> `dict | None` (<b>Default:</b> `JWTConfig = {'key': SECRET_KEY}`)

-It uses when you set `panther.authentications.JWTAuthentication` as `AUTHENTICATION`
+We use it when you set `panther.authentications.JWTAuthentication` as `AUTHENTICATION`